Dai (cryptocurrency): Overview

-Dai is created from an overcollateralized loan and repayment process facilitated by MakerDAO's smart contracts in the form of a decentralized application.
-Users who deposit Ether (or other cryptocurrencies accepted as collateral) are able to borrow against the value of their deposits and receive newly generated Dai.
-The minimum collateralization ratio for Ether is currently set at 150%, which means a depositor of $150 worth of Ether may borrow up to 100 Dai (worth roughly $100).
-If the collateralization ratio of a loan falls below the minimum ratio, anyone may call a function on the contract to liquidate the loan and receive a percentage of the collateral as a reward.
+DAI is created and destroyed through an overcollateralized loan and repayment process facilitated by MakerDAO's smart contracts in the form of a decentralized application.
+Users who deposit one of the accepted collateral types (such as Ether) into a contract are able to mint new DAI, as a loan, against the value of their collateral.
+The USD value of the collateral at any given time divided by the amount of DAI borrowed is the loan's "collateralization ratio"; this is calculated using the USD price of a unit of the collateral asset as reported regularly to a contract by a set of decentralized oracles.
+Each loan type has a fixed minimum collateralization ratio, which is usually in the range of 110-200%.
+If the collateralization ratio of a loan falls below the minimum ratio, anyone may call a certain function of the contract to cause a portion of the collateral to be sold for DAI on a decentralized exchange, which is then used to pay off the debt and pay a reward to the account that called the function.
+Setting a minimum ratio well above 100% provides enough time to sell the collateral to cover the debt in the event of a flash crash in the price of the collateral asset; generally, the lower a minimum ratio is, the higher the interest rate will be, to offset the systemic risk.

-Upon repayment of the loan and its accrued interest, the returned Dai is automatically destroyed, and the collateral is made available for withdrawal.
-In this way the USD value of Dai can be said to be backed by the USD value of the underlying collateral held by MakerDAO's smart contracts.
-By controlling the types of accepted collateral, minimum collateralization ratios, and the interest rates for borrowing or storing Dai, MakerDAO is able to control the amount of Dai in circulation, and thus its value.
+Upon repayment of the loan and its accrued interest, the returned DAI is automatically destroyed, and the collateral is made available for withdrawal.
+In this way the USD value of DAI can be said to be backed by the USD value of the underlying collateral held by MakerDAO's smart contracts.
+By controlling the types of accepted collateral, minimum collateralization ratios, and the interest rates for borrowing or storing DAI, MakerDAO is able to control the amount of DAI in circulation, and thus its value.

-The power to propose and implement changes to such variables is granted, through code, to holders of the MKR token.
+The ability to propose and implement changes to such variables is granted, through code, to holders of the MKR token.
 Owners of the governance token are able to vote on proposed modifications in equal proportion to the amount of tokens they hold.
 The MKR token also serves as an investment in the MakerDAO system.
-Added interest that borrowers pay back, on top of their loan's principal, is used to buy up MKR tokens from the market and burn them, taking them permanently out of circulation.
-This mechanism aims to make MKR deflationary in correlation to the revenues from lending Dai.
+Added interest that borrowers pay back, on top of their loan's principal, is used to buy MKR tokens from the market and "burn" them, taking them permanently out of circulation.
+This mechanism aims to make MKR deflationary in correlation to the revenues from lending DAI.